 - medical history;

 Generally, the core package offered by international health insurance companies covers more or less the same treatments you’d receive from local coverage, such as:

-You can, however, personalise your expat medical insurance with a number of extra features to ensure your personal needs are covered.
-This can include everything from physiotherapy and psychiatric treatment to the cost of prescription medicine, vaccinations and eye tests.
-Women can opt for maternity cover, which is generally included in premium or ‘gold’ international health insurance packages.
+You can, however, personalize your medical insurance with extra features to ensure your needs are covered.
+This can include everything from physiotherapy and psychiatric treatment to the cost of prescription medicine, vaccinations, and eye tests.
+Women can opt for maternity cover, which is generally included in premium international health insurance packages.

-Travelling to regions where local health services are less developed can be a concern, particularly for those with pre-existing medical conditions which may require treatment at short notice or ongoing monitoring.
-In such cases, you may wish to seek out expat medical insurance that includes medical evacuation, which enables you to be transferred to more advanced medical facilities when the local health service can’t treat you.
+Traveling to regions where local health services are less developed can be a concern, particularly for those with pre-existing medical conditions.
+In such cases, look for insurance plans that include medical evacuation, allowing for transfers to larger medical facilities.

 International health insurance comparison